pinot-contrib/pinot-docs/basics/data-import/clp.md

 ## Searching and decoding CLP-encoded fields

-To decode CLP-encoded fields, users can use [CLPDECODE](../../configuration-reference/functions/clpdecode.md).
+To decode CLP-encoded fields, use [CLPDECODE](../../configuration-reference/functions/clpdecode.md).

 To search CLP-encoded fields, users can combine `CLPDECODE` with `LIKE`, however this may be expensive if there are a lot of rows to query.